Automatia BCN

 setupsetup-guide

-# Point an A record at your VPS public IP, then on the server:
+# Point an A record at the server's public IP first.

 docker run hello-world